luuca78/LLMs4Science/README.md

 ## Structure

 The logs of our interactions with the tools are structured by use case.
 They contain two logs for each of our two authors conducting the experiments.
+The code generation folder also contains our code to conduct the performance benchmark.
 - [Code_Generation](https://github.com/luuca78/LLMs4Science/tree/main/Code_Generation)
 - [Data Analysis](https://github.com/luuca78/LLMs4Science/tree/main/Data_Analysis)
 - [Data Visualization](https://github.com/luuca78/LLMs4Science/tree/main/Data_Visualization)